npere-cs/MATH381Project/README.md

 *  Husky Grind - "HG"
 *  Overpass Espresso - "OV"

+## Schedules
+Have the following format: `Start: HH:MM Shift: H:MM: X`
+*  `Start: HH:MM` - Time of day that the shift starts
+*  `Shift: H:MM` - Length of the shift
+*  `X` - Number of employees starting at that time with the partiuclar shift length

 ## References

 ## Acknowledgements
 *  Jon Biltucci - Assistant Director, Retail Dining UW HFS
 *  Sara Billey - Professor of Mathematics at the University of Washington
+*  Vasily Ilin - UW Dept. of Mathematics Graduate Student &amp; Teaching Assistant
 *  University of Washington Housing &amp; Food Services
 *  University of Washington Department of Mathematics